ignitionelectronics/BST900_Boost_converter/README.md

 # BST900

+## NEW VERSION to MANAGE BST900 REMOTELY USING WiFi
+**NEW Firmware for ESP32 to manage a BST900 Converter remotely using MQTT over WiFi is now [available](https://github.com/delboy711/BST900-ESP32)**

 ### Control of Boost Converter over serial interface

 This is a fork of B3603 originally by [baruch](https://github.com/baruch/b3603) and later forked by iafilius and [frmaioli](https://github.com/frmaioli/b3603)